ome/omero-parade/README.rst

     $ npm install

-To build an compressed, minified version and automatically rebuild when source files change, run:
+To build and automatically rebuild when source files change, run:

 ::